Export data from CMS 13

 -

-Click Select part of a structure to limit the exported data to part of the content tree.
-The following image shows that exporting occurs only for the Mosey Bank branch.
+Click Select part of a structure to limit the export to a section of the content tree.
+The following image shows the Mosey Bank branch selected as the export scope.

 -